Updated February 02, 2022

 To document IPE properly, the process owner must first be able to answer the following questions:

 Identifying the report is imperative because it dictates its risk level, which in turn dictates the level of assurance required.
-For details on the different types of reports and their corresponding risk rankings, see three types of IPE and IPE risks.

 Important parameters include the date range and the exclusion or inclusion of certain data.
 Such parameters indicate what data was pulled from the system and is the starting point of the IPE.
 If the data being pulled is inaccurate, the reporting and execution of the control has been compromised, and incorrect data yields inaccurate results.